HerrMotz/bachelor-thesis/publication/main.typ

 // TODO: bei diesem Beispiel jurisprudence rausnehmen.

 One possibility is to let relationships have more than two operands, i.e. increase the arity by one for each additional parameter.
 "Educated at" would then be called "educated at (#sym.dot) from (#sym.dot) to (#sym.dot)".
 Another way using the triple syntax is to create an implicit object, that assists in modelling the relationship using an *implicit* or *blank node* to describe a new concept; a human might be inclined to give it a name, e.g. "educated at for a certain time".
+This act is also called *reification* (objectification of a fact).
 The following triples exemplify such an implicit relationship, called a *qualified statement*:
 $
   "Goethe" &longArrow("educated at") && "Uni Leipzig", \